All Episodes

 Because he fell for his own talk about big tents.

-If he would have just stayed the course that he was talking about when he announced his candidacy on Leno, and when he had all these people out there to start his administration, when he was on the conservative path, he could have taken this by the gangbusters and maybe gotten the Supreme Court to change the Constitution so that foreigners could run for president.
+If he would have just stayed the course that he was talking about when he announced his candidacy on Leno and when he had all these people out there to start his administration, when he was on the conservative path, he could have taken this by the gangbusters and maybe gotten the Supreme Court to change the Constitution so that foreigners could run for president.

-And he blew it big time going moderate.
+He had that opportunity and he blew it big time going moderate.

 My mic wasn't live when I just said what I said, was it?